Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/README.md

 There are several ways to debug a system design that include PS, PL, and AI Engine or an AI Engine only design.
 Each method has the intended goal to help debug practice.
 For projects that are command-line based and would like to port to Vitis™ IDE, reference [Port command-line based projects to Vitis IDE](./Debug0_po.md) for detail steps.

-For ease of use, a Vitis IDE exported project, `beamformer_2022_1.ide.zip` can be donwloaded from https://www.xilinx.com/bin/public/openDownload?filename=beamformer_2022_1.ide.zip.
+For ease of use, a Vitis IDE exported project, `beamformer_2022_1.ide.zip` can be downloaded from https://www.xilinx.com/bin/public/openDownload?filename=beamformer_2022_1.ide.zip.
 Then import this zip file into the Vitis IDE.

 Step 0.
 Download data files, `beamformer_data.zip` from https://www.xilinx.com/bin/public/openDownload?filename=beamformer_data.zip.
 Unzip this file and save it at the same level as this tutorial's Makefile.